rust-lang/book/nostarch/chapter18.md

 #### Ignoring Remaining Parts of a Value with `..`

-With values that have many parts, we can use the `..` syntax to use only a few parts and ignore the rest, avoiding the need to list underscores for each ignored value.
+With values that have many parts, we can use the `..` syntax to use specific parts and ignore the rest, avoiding the need to list underscores for each ignored value.
 The `..` pattern ignores any parts of a value that we haven’t explicitly matched in the rest of the pattern.
 In Listing 18-23, we have a